kadyrovba1/custom_fw/README.md

-# This is python web applicatio using uWSGI interface
+# This is python web application using uWSGI interface

 ### Create .env file at settings.py level and enter these variables.